 Rich is a volunteer engineer and DSLE on the Cuyahoga Valley Scenic Railroad.
 He was the Operations Manager for Nickel Plate Road steam loco No. 765 out of Fort Wayne, Indiana from 1984 through 2016.
 Rich was also one of the 765’s engineers for many years.

 Rich got started with O Gauge Railroading magazine in 1993.
 Former owner Myron Biggar hired Rich to produce a video series entitled “O Gauge Railroading – The Video.”
 In August of 2002, Rich put together a deal to purchase OGR from Myron.

-Rich is majority owner of OGR, with partners Jim Barrett and Ed Boyle.
+Rich is majority owner and CEO of OGR Publishing, with partners Jim Barrett, Ed Boyle and Alan Arnold.

 Jim Barrett worked as a design engineer for Kenner Toys and he also taught industrial design in high school.
 He began working with O gauge trains back in 1953, sitting at the right hand of repair techs in a Louisville train store learning what makes our trains “tick”.
 From this, he has built many professional train layouts over the years both for himself and for others.

 In 1989, Jim started writing articles for a train journal.
 That writing lead him to discover O Gauge Railroading during one of his 56 trips to the York Pennsylvania TCA Train Meet.

 In 2002, when OGR was purchased from former owner Myron Biggar, Jim became a partner in OGR Publishing, Inc.

 Jim has developed many professional relationships in the O gauge train world and he looks forward to many more years meeting and working with O gauge operators and collectors.

 Ed Boyle started his advertising/marketing career in the imported car business, working for Volkswagen of America and Porsche + Audi as a Regional Advertising Manager for New England.